tvelingkar/rosa-starterkit/content/SetupPostgres.md

 ![Operatordeployment-OptionB](../_images/Operatordeployment-OptionB.png)

 Get the resources installed by the CRD.
-The same resources selected from **pgo** namespace are now in the  **db-application-operator-system** namespace
+The same resources selected from **pgo** namespace are now deployed in the  **db-application-operator-system** namespace by the Operator

 ```execute
 kubectl get deployment,service,pvc,secret -n $operatornamespace